You’ve put in the hours. You’ve paid your dues.

 Establish yourself as a subject matter expert and build relationships with current and future clients by maintaining an interactive presence.
 This will reassure your audience that you’re accessible, knowledgeable, and reliable.

 Consider using a social media management tool (like Buffer) to schedule all of your social media posts ahead of time.
-This will allow you to build your day around your clients, instead of your social media posting schedule.
-But, it’s still important to check in regularly so that you can respond to any client inquiries.
+This will allow you to build your day around your clients instead of your social media posting schedule.
+It’s still important to check in regularly so that you can respond to any client inquiries.

 The good news is that once you’ve acquired your first few clients, marketing can get easier.

-A recent marketing strategies study for consultants revealed that “43.7% of consultants said that referrals were their highest earning money-making marketing tactic” in 2018.
+A recent marketing strategy study for consultants revealed that “43.7% of consultants said that referrals were their highest-earning money-making marketing tactic” in 2018.

 Don’t be afraid to request referrals from your happy clients.
 They can be your most valuable marketing resource.

-When you’re first starting out, it’s wise to cover as many marketing touchpoints as possible.
+When you’re first starting, it’s wise to cover as many marketing touchpoints as possible.
 Over time you’ll learn what works best for you.